 short after Grylls suffered a broken shoulder while kite skiing across a

+stretch of ice.
 Travelling at speeds up to 50 km/h (30 mph), a ski

 caught on the ice, launching him in the air and breaking his shoulder